Abhi-hengade/Project-Super-Mario/README.md

 Step 2 → Setup Docker ,Terraform ,aws cli , and Kubectl

-Step 3 → IAM Role for EC2

-Step 4 →Attach IAM role with your EC2

-Step 5 → Building Infrastructure Using terraform
+Step 3 → Building Infrastructure Using terraform

-Step 6 → Creation of deployment and service for EKS
+Step 4 → Creation of deployment and service for EKS